 Let the good times roll this Christmas with this crowd-pleaser from Nadiya's Family Favourites.
 A cross between an éclair and a Swiss roll, it'll be top of any chocoholic's wish list this Christmas.

-With festive flavours of panettone and Vin Santo, the Winter Bombe from Jamie Oliver's Christmas Cookbook is also a great make-ahead dessert with only 20 minutes of preparation time.
+With festive flavours of panettone and Vin Santo, this Winter Bombe cake is also a great make-ahead dessert with only 20 minutes of preparation time.
 Simply assemble the gorgeous line-up of ingredients, freeze and then pour a divine chocolate sauce over the top when you're ready to serve.
 Showstoppers don't get much easier!

-Cinnamon Pavlova with Praline Cream and Fresh Figs by Yotam Ottolenghi and Helen Goh
+Cinnamon Pavlova with Praline Cream and Fresh Figs from SWEET by Yotam Ottolenghi and Helen Goh

 With a suitably festive cinnamon-flavoured meringue matched with the fresh and earthy flavour of figs and a praline cream, this drool-worthy pavlova from SWEET will not fail to impress your Christmas Day guests.